 - Loudness: 51 dB at 10 feet (around 75 at 4 feet)

 - Easy to carry around

-Choosing the right size air compressor for your mobile detailing business is completely your choice.
+Choosing the right size air compressor for mobile auto detailing is completely your choice.
 I tried to show you the essential features you should look for when selecting the right air compressor.

 You always need to compromise for the mobile detailing business to be profitable.
 The lack of space is the biggest problem.

-However, with those instructions, I don’t think you’ll make a mistake.
-Furthermore, choosing any of the two products mentioned above will be beneficial for your mobile detailing business.
+However, with these instructions, I don’t think you’ll make a mistake.
+Furthermore, choosing any of the two compressors mentioned above will benefit your mobile detailing business.